How Much Does It Cost To Build A Basement Or Foundation?

 Replacing Different Foundation Types

-- Crawl Space – Cleaning, ventilating, insulating, and reinforcing or replacing the joists in the crawl space can cost from $1,500–$15,000.
+- Crawl Space – Crawl space repair and cleaning costs $1,500 to $15,000 for mold removal, ventilating, insulating, and reinforcing or replacing the foundation joists.
 Remove and replace any wet wood, insulation, or posts.
 Install a new moisture barrier sheet to keep it dry.

 - Pier and Beam – Replacing or stabilizing piers under your house due to shifting soil or the need for a stronger foundation, costs from $950 – $1,600 per steel pier or $1,400 to $2,100 per helical pier.
 A high-end repair of piers and beams will cost about $10 per square foot.